ngimb64/ngimb64.github.io/README.md

 In a separate terminal window, run this command in project root directory to ensure tailwind generates CSS based in implemneted classes in HTML and JS:

-`npx tailwindcss -i ./src/css/input.css -o ./src/css/tailwind.css --autoprefixer --watch`
+`npx tailwindcss -i ./src/css/input.css -o ./src/css/tailwind.css --autoprefixer --minify --watch`

 Then run these commmands in the main window in projet root directory: